wptechprodigy/FormKit/README.md

-# Swift Talk
+# Form Kit
-## Building a Form Library: Introduction
+## A Form Library: Builds an Apple Settings like form

-This is the code that accompanies Swift Talk Episode 94: [Building a Form Library: Introduction](https://talk.objc.io/episodes/S01E94-building-a-form-library-introduction)
+This is a Library built following the great guys at objc.io